 - The Investigator or designee will impartially and objectively weigh the evidence to prepare an Investigative Report summarizing the facts, as determined by a preponderance of the evidence.
 Based on the facts, the Investigator will determine, also by a preponderance of the evidence, whether the Respondent violated any University

 - Formal rules of evidence do not apply.
-Decisions are made based on a preponderance of the evidence, meaning whether it is more likely than not that the complained of conduct
+Decisions are made based on a preponderance of the evidence, meaning whether it is more likely than not that the complained of conduct occurred.

 - While the investigation is pending, the University may take immediate and appropriate interim action to address discrimination or harassment allegations before a final determination is made on the complaint.
 This may include a reassignment of duties, a no-contact directive, administrative leave, or other appropriate actions.
 Any interim measure put in place will be done in consultation with the designated Senior HR Business Partner.